Joe Devlin (actor): Burlesque

 He played the straight comedian in burlesque from 1924 to 1937.
 He also sang tenor.

 His first job in burlesque came in 1924 when he toured the East Coast in a Mutual Burlesque Association (MBA) show, Joy Belles.
 Other MBA tours included Frank Harcourt's Red Hot, which featured 6 principals and a chorus of 17 girls in 1924 and 1926, and Dizzy Dames in 1934.
 He later toured along the Independent Burlesque Association (IBA) circuit in a show billed as Oriental Girls and Cupid's Carnival in 1935; and Town Tattles and Babes of Broadway with Billy "Cheese and Crackers" Hagan in 1936.

 Joe was a house principal in the Minsky's Winter Garden theater in New York City in the 1926–1927 season.
 The NYPD raided the venue for violating morality laws on February 25, 1927.
 Joe and 12 other performers including Chubby Drisdale, Billy Wallace, and Raymond Paine were held under Section 1140 and tried in court.
 The raid inspired the 1960 novel The Night They Raided Minskys by Rowland Barber, and the 1968 film.
 The character Duffy is based on Joe Devlin.
 He was again a Winter Garden house principal in the 1929–1930 and 1931–1932 seasons.

 He performed at Baltimore's Palace Theater in 1928 with famed burlesque celebrity Mae Dix, who Herbert Minsky credited with inventing the strip tease; the Irving Place Theater in New York City in 1928, 1933, and 1934; the New Gotham in New York in 1932 and 1934; the Parsons Hartford and Shubert New Haven in 1933; the Lyric in Philadelphia in 1935; the Star in Brooklyn in 1935; the Gayety in Washington, D.C., in 1936 in Melody Maid with Billy "Cheese and Crackers" Hagan; the Palace Theater in Buffalo in the summer of 1936 in a show featuring Ginger Sherry and comedy duo Stinky Fields and Shorty McAllister; and the Juno Casino and the Star in Brooklyn in 1936 and 1937.

 His last East Coast burlesque appearance was at the Star in Brooklyn in April 1937 with Stinky Fields and Shorty McAllister, stripper Rose La Rose, and Countess Nadja.

 Joe wrote the book for the burlesque show Novelties of 1936 which featured 24 scenes across 2 acts and toured Issy Hirst’s Independent Burlesque Association (IBA) circuit in 1936 with exotic Russian performer Countess Nadja (Nadjezda Grenko) starring.
 The show received positive reviews from the Washington Post and the Billboard.

-His last burlesque appearance was at the Gayety in Minneapolis, MN, on December 8, 1937.
+His last burlesque appearance was at the Gayety in Minneapolis, Minnesota, on December 8, 1937.